multitudes/oldmultitudes.github.io/_posts/2019-04-09-Hundred days of Swift.markdown

 I have been recently very much enjoying the [100 days of Swift by Paul Hudson](https://www.hackingwithswift.com/100).
-The only thing I am missing is sometimes when I am looking for old content.
+The only thing I am missing is an index!
+When I am looking for old content I get stranded or need to google.
 There is no index on the website and after a certain number of projects under your belt you feel the need to revisit some of the staff.
-Where was that petition API again ?
+Where was that petition API again ? :)

 This is the missing index for the 100 days of Swift!